It’s a beautiful spring day but, rather than enjoying the fresh new grass, your cows are all swishing their tails and

-Not just clever, but completely eco-friendly to boot!
+Not just clever, but entirely eco-friendly to boot!

 Some Alternative Natural Cattle Flies Remedies

 1. Bring In The Predators

-Introducing or encouraging natural fly predators to live and breed on your farm can help control fly populations, especially amongst pastured cattle which may be more difficult to spray or treat than confinement cattle.
+Introducing or encouraging natural fly predators to live and breed on your farm can help control fly populations, especially amongst pastured cattle, which may be more challenging to spray or treat than confinement cattle.

 Ducks and chickens can be very useful for eating all the bugs in their path (see The Best Farm Birds for Insect Control!).
-You could introduce beneficial bugs like fly predators which are very small, non-stinging wasps that lay eggs in the fly pupae and feed on the larvae.
+You could introduce beneficial bugs like fly predators, which are tiny, non-stinging wasps that lay eggs in the fly pupae and feed on the larvae.